nilsgenge/finite-state-machine-visualizer/README.md

 ## Roadmap

+- [X] transitions can be assigned names

-- [ ] transitions and states can be assigned names
+- [ ] states can be assigned names

 - [ ] implement buffered rendering for a smoother experience with larger FSMs